aviadra/Cloud-profiler/README.md

 ## Local options
 These are settings that are local to your machine or you want to set globally for all clouds.
 You can set here most of the same directives as in the "tags" section, except the below ones (they don't make sense anywhere else):

-`static_profiles` - Set the location of the "static profiles" on your computer.
+`Static_profiles` - Set the location of the "static profiles" on your computer.
 The default is to point to where the repo is.

 `SSH_keys_path` - Set the location to get the "shared keys" from.
 The default is "~/.ssh"